Get News & Updates Directly To Your Inbox

 Next, add a layer of fleece or wool for insulation.
 Top this with a waterproof, breathable outer layer.
 Find a combination of clothing that works well for you.

 Does your body need as much water when the temperature drops?
 Yes.
 Your body loses water during cold weather the same way it does in warm weather — through regular bodily functions like breathing, urinating and sweating.
+And staying hydrated can help your body maintain a safe temperature when you’re out in the cold.

 Almost everyone can exercise safely during cold weather.
 But if you have certain conditions, such as asthma, heart problems or Raynaud's disease, check with your doctor before you work out in cold weather.